I just finished reading one of the best books I have read in a long time (and I read a lot of books). It’s called The Lean Startup by Eric Ries.

 We believe we can package good business advice as ‘knowledge as a product’ and provide it for sale on our website.
 By providing this advice at a fraction of the price that it would cost in the traditional business advisory world, it offers great value to the smaller end of the business marketplace.

-His methodology encourages the shortest possible feedback loop in a ‘Build Measure Learn’ process.
+His methodology encourages the shortest possible feedback loop in a ‘Build – Measure -Learn’ process.
 In other words, turn your visionary idea into a product as fast as possible and then get it out in the marketplace to test your hypothesis.
 By doing this, you don’t waste money developing a product that nobody wants.
 He also describes non-traditional ways to measure the success of the idea in the marketplace.

 Since entrepreneurs are typically emotionally attached to their product ideas, there is a tendency to hang in there too long.
 This wastes time and money.
 The pivot or persevere process forces a non-emotional business like review of the hypothesis.

-In summary, the book is a comprehensive approach to business innovation for the current reality.
+The Lean Startup is a comprehensive approach to business innovation for the current reality.
 He makes a good case why some of the existing management models and assumptions are out of date.

 I would only recommend you read this book if your business wants to be creative and innovative in a successful and efficient way.
-Having said that, it makes me wonder who doesn’t think that way?